 Failure to comply may result in a $500 fine per day.

 Q: Are there exemptions to the travel form?

 A: Yes, here is a list of persons not required to quarantine upon entering Massachusetts

 A: Here is a list of states are are considered low risk.

 Q: What is the limit on the number of people in gathering?

 A: The new gatherings order reduces the gathering size limit for gatherings at private residences: indoor gatherings at private residences are limited to 10 people and outdoor gatherings at private residences are limited to 25 people.
 The limit on gatherings held in public spaces and at event venues (e.g. wedding venues) remains the same.
-The new order also requires that all gatherings (regardless of size or location) must end and disperse by 9:30 PM.

 Q: Should I wear a mask when I go out in public?